A Necessary Murder is the second title in M J Tjia’s Heloise Chancey Mystery Series.

 BOOK RATING: The Story 4 / 5 ; The Writing 4 / 5

-Get your copy of A Necessary Murder from:
+Get your copy of A Necessary Murder, and other titles in this series from:

 About the Author, M J Tjia